Got a DUI?

 (Using the "HAM" acronym is almost as stomach-churning as the actual program can be for many, but like the program itself, it definitely leaves an impression.
 If the program discourages drinking and driving, it also probably won't boost pork sales.)

 While many participating in the program are there because they are under orders from the court and must pay about $200 to enroll, it is interesting to note that the program is open to the public for free on a voluntary basis.
 Hey, that's a great cheap date idea!

-The program consists of two separate site visits.
-The first takes place at a participating county hospital, and includes an overall lecture and presentation from an experienced member of the ER staff, including slideshows of horrific accidents related to drunk driving and demonstrations of the emergency techniques that are necessary in such situations.
-The procedures are explained in detail by trained EMT's, who also offer their own real-life experiences.
+The first visit takes place at a participating county hospital.
+It features an overall lecture and presentation from an experienced member of the ER staff, including slideshows of horrific accidents related to drunk driving and demonstrations of the emergency techniques that are necessary for such situations.
+The procedures are explained in detail by trained EMTs, who also offer their own real-life experiences.

-In short, I would say that the Hospital and Morgue program provided a sort of one-two punch of attitude adjustment.
-The hospital portion left me with an appreciation of the many blessings there are in life to be appreciated, while touring the morgue left a stark reminder of how fragile the gift of life truly is and of the seemingly omni-present hand of death that is there knocking at the door in one form or another.
+In short, I would say that the Hospital and Morgue Program provided a sort of one-two punch of attitude adjustment.
+The hospital portion left me with an appreciation of the many blessings there are in life to be appreciated and touring the morgue left a stark reminder of how fragile the gift of life truly is and of the seemingly omnipresent hand of death that is there knocking at the door in one form or another.
 When and how we open that door, and the mystery of what lies beyond, leaves much to be cherished in this life.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.